 Estate Planning Attorney serving Fitchburg, Gardner, Leominster, Lunenburg, Ashburnham, Westminster, SOUTHERN NEW HAMPSHIRE, and ALL POINTS IN BETWEEN.

-New clients often say that they do not have an estate plan.
-Most people are surprised to learn that they actually do have a plan.
-In the absence of legal planning otherwise, their estate will be distributed after death according to Massachusetts’ laws of intestacy.
-Of course, this may not be the plan they would have chosen.
-A properly drafted estate plan will replace the terms of the State’s estate plan with your own.
+New clients often say that they do not have an estate plan in place.
+However, most people are surprised to learn that they actually do have a plan.
+In the absence of legal planning otherwise, their estate will be distributed after death according to Massachusetts’ or New Hampshire’s laws of intestacy.
+Of course, this may not be the plan they would have chosen, and such a “plan” can lead to very unpleasant results, burdensome and expensive court proceedings, and even unintended disinheritance of family members!
+On the other hand, a properly drafted estate plan will replace the terms of the state’s estate plan with your own.

 More About Estate Planning Services:

 Estate planning is the process of determining how your assets will be preserved and managed upon your death, or in the event you are incapacitated.

 Having a comprehensive estate plan in place will give you peace of mind, knowing that your loved ones will be taken care of.
 Here are some goals you can achieve with proper estate planning:

 - Provide support and financial stability for your spouse and avoid unintentional disinheritance

 - Ensure all of your assets will be distributed according to your wishes

 - Minimize taxes and expenses, such as estate tax

 - Ensure that individuals of your choosing can make decisions on your behalf, in the event you become incapacitated